WGLab/Workshop_Annotation/README.md

 ## Install Phen2Gene

+In the next exercise, we will use a software tool called Phen2Gene to prioritize genes based on clinical phenotypes of patients with Mendelian diseases.

-One need to install Phen2Gene using the command below.
+You need to install Phen2Gene using the command below.
 Please deactivate other conda environments if you are not in conda base.

 To make the tutorial easy, the users can just download the source code for Phen2Gene from the release: